Automattic/wp-calypso/client/components/command-pallette/README.md

 - `icon`?: Type `JSX.Element`, used to display an icon for the command.
 It's visible in the command palette.
 - `image`?: Type `JSX.Element`, used to display an image for the command, instead of an icon.
 It's visible in the command palette.
 - `siteFunctions`?: Type `object`, used for nested commands that need to execute a function when a site is selected in the command palette as a second step.

+## Best practices for defining a command

+- Command labels should be short and descriptive and use sentence case.
+For example, "Add new site" instead of "Add New Site".
+- Commands should start with a verb.
+For example, "Add new site" instead of "New site".
+- Most commands navigate to other pages. `Open` is the more generic verb, if the page has a list of elements, we can use `View`, if the user is expected to take an action we can use `Manage` or `Change`.
+We prefer specific verbs over generic ones.
+- We prefer to use [Gutenberg icons](https://wordpress.github.io/gutenberg/?path=/story/icons-icon--library) for root commands.

 ## Usage